 What is involved?

 We would like to:

-- talk to you via your smartphone, computer, or landline (which makes it really easy for you to take part), and
+- talk to you via your smartphone or computer (which makes it really easy for you to take part), and

 - spend about 60 minutes talking with you about every 1-2 weeks over a period of several months.